Beam Maps of the Canadian Hydrogen Intensity Mapping Experiment (CHIME) Measured with a Drone: DATA PROCESSING

-The PR coefficients are shown in Figure~\ref{PRcoordfits}, associating each of the 256 feeds used in the drone measurement (x-axis) with a Solar TelY value (y-axis).
-The results are roughly consistent with a constant altitude offset, a flight height of 315.1\,m above the ground (319.1\,m above the image plane), indicated in the figure.
-Figure \ref{PRcoordfits} also shows that the PR coefficients give a unique mapping between TelY and feed location for the YY polarization; however for the XX polarization, additional offsets also correlate strongly, although still has a clear maximum at the same location as the YY solution.
-As we'll show below, we suspect this is because the FWHMs for the XX polarization have more RFI-flagged frequencies and additional substructure in the FWHM pattern beyond the 30\,MHz ripple.
-Figure \ref{PRcoordfits} also shows the maximum PR points and the varying altitude curves after subtracting the TelY per feed mapping prescribed by the geometric model.
+The PR coefficients are shown in the upper two panels of Figure~\ref{PRcoordfits}, associating each of the 256 feeds used in the drone measurement (x-axis) with a Solar TelY value (y-axis).
+The results are roughly consistent with a constant altitude offset, a flight height of 315.1\,m above the ground (319.1\,m above the image plane), indicated by the black dashed lines in Figure \ref{PRcoordfits}.
+The two upper panels in Figure \ref{PRcoordfits} also show that the PR coefficients give a unique mapping between TelY and feed location for the YY polarization; however for the XX polarization, additional offsets also correlate strongly, although still has a clear maximum at the same location as the YY solution.
+As we show below, we suspect this is because the FWHMs for the XX polarization have more RFI-flagged frequencies and additional substructure in the FWHM pattern beyond the 30\,MHz ripple.
 This analysis suggests the magnitude of the global altitude offset is +7.5\,m relative to the altitude reported by the drone.

-After this correction, a clear linear trend remains between TelY and chime feed.
-This may indicate there are unaccounted-for offsets (e.g. in the latitude and longitude sensors for the drone), residual effects from the different processing between the data sets (drone data is per-feed, while solar data is formed from short baselines), or effects from the near-field evolution the measurement).
-In addition, the residual sawtooth pattern is reminscent of the centroid offsets per feed (see Section~\ref{sec:fitting}) which were not accounted for in this analysis.
+Similarly, we compute the PR correlation between the drone and holography FWHM values across all frequencies for each feed.
+The maximum PR value thus represents which feed best matches the holography data from VirgoA (at TelY=-0.6).
+We find that the maximum value occurs at feed 210, which is indicated with a star in Figure \ref{PRcoordfits}.
+As expected, this independent determination of the feed to TelY relationship aligns with the mapping obtained from the drone and solar PR comparisons.

+The lower panel of Figure \ref{PRcoordfits} shows the maximum PR points after subtracting the TelY per feed mapping prescribed by the geometric model.
+After this subtraction, a clear linear trend remains between TelY and chime feed, reminiscent of the centroid offsets per feed (see Section~\ref{sec:fitting}) which were not accounted for in this analysis.
+In addition, a residual sawtooth pattern is present spaced roughly every 64 feeds.
+Because solar data combines measurements from all cylinders while the drone data is generated from a single cylinder we would expect differences between the two data sets due to cylinder-dependent effects.

 This offset could arise from inaccurate altimeter or RTK readings, a failure to account for height differences between the CHIME Center position provided by surveys and the terrain elevation directly below the drone transit trajectory, or differences between the terrain model used by the drone autopilot software and the site surveying.
 Additionally, because our drone platform produces several altitude estimation variables in each flight data file, which can be discrepant by up to 10\,m, it is not clear which variable (e.g. RTK, barometric altimeter, inertial measurement unit) is ultimately the most accurate.
 Further investigation is ongoing to assess the height accuracy of the drone sensors.